CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Results

-First, applying \mech-noise in combination with HPC consistently increases the F1 score compared to HPC alone across all combinations.
-This demonstrates both the standalone effectiveness of the noise correction mechanism and the ability of \mech and HPC to complement each other for a consistent improvement in accuracy.
+First, applying \mech-H in combination with HPC consistently increases the F1 score compared to HPC alone across all combinations.
+This demonstrates the ability of \mech and HPC to complement each other for a consistent improvement in accuracy.

-Second, full \mech combined with HPC substantially increases the F1 score compared to HPC alone for Scrappie (R9.4) across all datasets (e.g., from 0.006 to 0.703 on D3).
-Since Scrappie (R9.4) heavily oversegments the signal, applying \mech first allows the oversegmented events to be accurately merged before HPC compresses the resulting sequence.

-Third, for Scrappie (R10.4.1) and Campolina, full \mech combined with HPC does not consistently improve the F1 score compared to HPC alone.
-There are cases where the F1 score slightly decreases (e.g., from 0.843 to 0.839 for Campolina on D2), and cases where it increases (e.g., from 0.696 to 0.723 for Scrappie (R10.4.1) on D3).
-We believe this inconsistency arises because both \mech and HPC aim to remove stay errors: when the underlying segmenter does not heavily oversegment (as in Scrappie (R10.4.1) and Campolina), applying both mechanisms can remove a relatively large number of correct events, leading to information loss.
-For these segmenters, using \mech-noise with HPC provides a more reliable configuration, as it avoids redundant event merging while still benefiting from the noise correction.
+Second, including HPC increases F1 scores across all tests, and in some cases provides a larger increase in performance than \mech (e.g., from 0.611 to 0.776 for D1 with ScrappieR10).
+We believe this is because 1)~parameters and heuristics in RawHash2 are optimized for use with HPC, and 2)~HPC acts on both the raw reads and the reference, while \mech only acts on the reads.
+This distinction shows that \mech and HPC are fundamentally different approaches: \mech performs error correction on the reads alone with no knowledge of a reference, whereas HPC transforms both the reads and the reference into representations that are inherently more similar.